distinto1/DevOps_Porjects_1/vPROJECT/vproject.md

 So Tomcat instances will access the backend servers with a name(s) which will be mentioned in Route 53.

-Private dns where the private IP address of our background servers will be mentioned.
+Private DNS where the private IP address of our background servers will be mentioned.

 These backend ec2 instances, which will be running mysql, RabbitMQ Memcache will be in a separate security group.